 Will: Maybe start with the parable of the Island of 1000 mirrors* and finish there.
 Enough said.

 Peter: You choose your own attitude.
 Remember: 1) It's not that tough.
 2) Get with the program.
 3) Cooperate and graduate.

-Larissa: The Retail Doctor and this poster seem to be on the same side: there is a need to improve the retail shopping experience for the consumer.
+Larissa: The Retail Doctor and this poster seem to be on the same side: there is a need to improve the shopping experience for the consumer.
 While the poster seems to have lost all hope in customer service, and maybe retreats online, the Retail Doctor still sees educating store managers and employees a valuable endeavour.
 Keep going Doc!

 Tim: Clearly, the person who posted these comments has a degree that is useless, and is now "stuck" working in retail, which they clearly hate.
 Sad thing is, so many people in retail have attitudes like this.

 Christina: He probably wonders why you're not as unhappy as him.

 Obviously, these business owners don’t feel the way this poster does.
 They understand that attitude is where it all begins.
 When you own being put upon, downtrodden and surround yourself in the misery of the moment, how can you portray anything but helplessness?